jamisong14/java-distrib-bank-system/README.md

 make server
 ```

-To run the program with custom arguments, run the following command:
+To run the program with custom arguments, see the example below:
 ```bash
 make server id=0 s=3 loc=remote
 ```

 The server execution will read the configuration file based on the `s` and `loc` arguments.
+In this case, the server reads the `config` directory for a file titled `config3_remote.xml`.
 Then, the server will scan the configuration file for the server id specified by the `id` argument.
 If the server id is not found in the configuration file, the server will exit with an error message.
 If the server id is found, the server will create a list of connections to all servers except itself.

 If a configuration specifies 3 servers and you are running the server with id 0, the server will continuously attempt to connect to the other servers listed in the configuration file until all servers are running and a connection is established between all servers.
 Make sure if you specify multiple servers in the configuration file that you are running all the servers.
 See the console output after running the server for more detailed information.